 Patience is valued over rushing, as is subtle honesty over blunt directness.
-Like most cultures, being overly emotional or impatient is frowned upon, as is being late and disorganised.
+Like most cultures, being overly emotional or impatient is frowned upon, as is being late and disorganized.
 Business meetings usually are scheduled well in advanced and equipped with agendas, and overall punctuality amongst employees is key.
-Eye contact is appreciated, especially when making deals, and big decisions take time to thoroughly think about before being privately settled.
+Use eye contact, especially when making deals.
+Big decisions take time to thoroughly think about before being privately settled.
 Lastly, while things stay professional in the office, it is common to develop friendships with whom you do business with.

 Gestures and Greetings

-Luxembourgers are quite reserved and formal but once you establish a relationship, you will feel more comfortable.
+Luxembourgers are quite quiet and formal but once you establish a relationship, you will feel more comfortable.
 The most common greeting is a brief handshake.
 Very close friends kiss each other on the cheek three times.
 (Kissing is usually between women or a man and a woman.)
-There is usually not much touching going on during a conversation, although on the other hand, displaying friendship and empathy with hugs and handshakes are received as welcoming.
+There is usually not much touching going on during a conversation.
+On the other hand, displaying friendship and empathy with hugs and handshakes is a welcoming gesture.

-Pointing at someone with your finger is considered impolite, while a subtle nod or eye contact is more acceptable.
-Hand gestures in general are not used often, as more careful body language like facial expressions and slight nods is preferred.
+Pointing at someone with your finger is impolite, while a subtle nod or eye contact is more acceptable.
+Hand gestures, in general, are uncommon.
+More careful body language like facial expressions and slight nods are preferable.

-In most social situations, surnames are used with the honorific titles Monsieur or Madame.
+In most social situations, use surnames with the honorific titles Monsieur or Madame.
 When in formal settings, it is advisable to use the formal pronoun for you ‘vous’, rather than the informal ‘tu’.
-You may have to wait to be invited to use someone’s first name.
+Don’t use someone’s first name unless they ask.

 Gifts and arriving

 If you are invited to someone’s home, it is wise to bring a box of chocolates or flowers to the hostess.
-Flowers should be given in odd numbers, and never chrysanthemums, as they are used at funerals.
-A small gift for a child is always a nice gesture, but do not be offended if opening gifts don’t happen until well after the guests have departed.
+Give flowers in odd numbers.
+Never give chrysanthemums, as they’re a funeral flower.
+Small gifts for children are nice gestures, but they won’t open them until long after you’ve left.
 Luxembourgers cherish punctuality and it is advisable to arrive on time.
-Dinner is usually a social occasion and a time to enjoy good food, wine and discussion.
+Dinner is usually a social occasion and a time to enjoy good food, wine, and discussion.

 The etiquette for dining is very important for Luxembourg.
 Table manners are formal, and there is a proper protocol to follow.
-Remain standing until invited to sit down at social banquets, or if this is a traditional affair you may be shown to a particular seat.
-The host gives the first toast, and an honoured guest should return the toast later in the meal.
+Remain standing until invited to sit down at social banquets.
+If this is a traditional affair, you may be shown to a particular seat.
+The host gives the first toast, and an honored guest should return the toast later in the meal.

-Table manners are Continental — the fork is held in the left hand and the knife in the right while eating, and meals are often served family-style.
+Table manners are continental.
+Hold your fork in the left hand and the knife in your right while eating.
+Meals are often served family-style.
 Do not begin eating until the hostess begins.